-The Echo Springs faculty works with about twenty students between two campuses.
+The Echo Springs faculty works with about twenty students.

 We bring over 250 years of experience, working with youth in educational settings.